 They may also ask for the phone number of the referrer.
 Just send me an email titled “Retroactive Referral.”
 This way I’ll understand what the email is for.
 I don’t want to leave my phone number posted here for everyone to see.

 Frequently Asked Questions – FAQS

+- Is Uber’s Bonus the Same Amount Every Month?
 No, they are not.
 Sometimes they are higher, sometimes they are lower.
-Eventually Uber will have to stop with handing out bonuses, Uber’s been handing out money like candy the last few years.
+Eventually Uber will have to stop handing out bonuses since the company’s been handing out money like candy over the last few years.
 If you haven’t taken advantage of the sign-up bonuses yet, now may be the time to do so before you lose out.

 - Where Can You Get the Biggest Bonus?
 The driver bonus is tied to each participating city, so it doesn’t really matter whose referral code you use in the whole scheme of things.
 The amount won’t change in your city, so you don’t need to worry about that.

 - Will I Make Bank Being a Driving Partner with Uber?
 In reality, every market is different and operates differently.
 The average driver can make $15-$25 an hour before factoring in expenses.
 For the most part, the sign-up bonus is enough for you to sufficiently get your feet wet.
 Then, you can form your own opinion on the ridesharing industry, and whether becoming a driving partner with Uber is the right move for you.